 Use emoticons since posts that contain them usually have higher likes, shares, and comment rates.
 When you share a text in your posts, delete the link from the copy; it is pretty distracting to the reader’s eye.

 - Find Your Sweet Spot

 How long should your updates be?
 According to different studies, posts longer than 80 words get more engagement.
 However, try to keep link titles under 100 characters and make them enticing enough, so they get your audience’s attention.

 If you want to share a link from another site to your LinkedIn profile, try to cut off the characters in the title until they reach 70 characters.
 Also, keep any LinkedIn status updates under 250 characters, and limit yourself to no more than 20 posts per month.

 - Figure Out the Best time to Post

-Publishing on weekends seems to record more success as well; probably because people have more time to spend on social media channels during the weekend.
-Also, try to schedule your posts after the work hours; again, people tend to spend more time on social media on their way home or before they go to bed.
+Publishing on weekends seems to record more success, probably because people have more time to spend on social media channels during the weekend.
+Also, try to schedule your posts after work hours; again, people tend to spend more time on social media on their way home or before they go to bed.